How Much Does Professional Cockroach Extermination Cost?

 Climate and Species Impact

-Species matters, too: German roaches reproduce fast, American roaches are resilient, and Oriental roaches thrive in damp spaces—each pushes costs differently, especially where resistance demands pricier products.
+Species matters too: German roaches reproduce fast and their eggs hatch quickly, making them the most expensive to eradicate and the most common reason homeowners need multiple follow-up visits.
+American roaches are resilient and long-lived, while Oriental roaches thrive in damp basements and crawlspaces — each pushes costs differently, especially where resistance demands pricier insecticides.

 - Tropical/subtropical zones: frequent, ongoing treatments